 Awarding Academic and Technical Degrees/Certificates to Students not Applying for Graduation

-The College expects each student to run a degree check via MY SANJAC GPS to determine if he or she has met degree or certificate requirements for a particular program; then the student should apply for graduation in Educational Planning, Counseling, & Completion.
+The College expects each student to run a degree check via MY SANJAC GPS to determine if he or she has met degree or certificate requirements for a particular program; then the student should apply for graduation using the SOS online graduation application.

 College staff may evaluate the records of students who did not apply but appear to have completed all certificate or degree requirements in previous terms.
 The College staff will review the records to determine if a student is eligible to be awarded a certificate or degree.
 If a student has met the requirements, the College will award the certificate or degree and post the award to the official transcript.
 The student will then be notified that the degree has been awarded via the last known email address.

 This does not release students from the individual responsibility of officially applying for graduation to attend the commencement ceremony.
 This process is designed for students who did not apply.
 It does not guarantee that all degrees and certificates will be identified and awarded.